SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_guilayout.md

 ### Menubar

 The menubar contains menus to acces all functions and tools.
 The tools specially for cardiovascular modeling/simulation pipeline are listed on the top of Menu "Tools".
-To change tool settings, go to "Windows -> Preferences...".
-To switch between the preset GUI layouts (Perspectives), go to "Windows -> Open Perspective".

 <figure>
   <img class="svImg svImgMd"  src="documentation/quickguide/imgs/menus.png">